AF Nikkor 24mm f2.8 D

 I bought it for one hundred and twenty dollars and it is new, not a scratch on it.
 D lens goodness.

-F mounting it on my digital camera, I bright it to work and took it out for a spin after work.
+F mounting it on my digital camera, I brought it to work and took it out for a spin at the end of the day.

 These are my first few shots.

 Ok ok, I’m really liking this lens.
-It’s on the normal end of a wide angle.
+It’s on the normal end of an ultra wide angle lens.
 I don’t do post processing so it’s easy for me to see quickly just what I’m going to do with it.
 I do believe this will be picked more and more as I learn to use it.
 Above is my first whack at it.
 I drove through a neighborhood close to home.
 This is a planning mission every time I go here, looking for a lot for my new home when I win the lottery.

 But this lens…